Music

 EXTRA-CURRICULAR ACTIVITIES

 Latymer is well known for its rich tradition of extra-curricular music.
 It provides opportunities for pupils throughout the school, catering for beginner to advanced musicians.
 About 400 individual instrumental or singing lessons take place in a typical school week.
-In seven years at the school, some pupils experience over 50 performance events, including Music at Latymer, Orchestral Concert, Winter Concert, Carol Service, ‘Pop, Jazz and All That’, Gala Concert, Chamber Concerts and performances in Junior and Senior Musical Productions (most recently, Annie and The Sound Of Music respectively).
+In seven years at the school, some pupils take part in over 50 performance events, including Music at Latymer, Orchestral Concert, Winter Concert, Carol Service, ‘Pop, Jazz and All That’, Gala Concert, Chamber Concerts and performances in Junior and Senior Musical Productions (most recently, Seven Brides for Seven Brothers and Mary Poppins).

-Choirs typically include Junior Singers, Senior Choir, Chamber Choir (auditioned) and a cappella groups for Year 9-10.
+Choirs typically include Junior Choir, Junior Chamber Choir (auditioned), Senior Choir, Chamber Choir (auditioned) and a variety of student-led a cappella groups.
 Sinfonia Orchestra is for pupils at about Grade 5-6 standard, with Symphony Orchestra from Grade 7 upwards, from which Chamber Orchestra is a sub-group of Grade 8 players.
 Concert Winds is for woodwind and brass players at about Grade 2-5 standard, with Wind Orchestra Grade 5 upwards.
 Concert Strings is intended for string players at about Grade 1-5 standard.
 Additionally, pupils organise pop and jazz groups on an informal basis.

-Groups such as Year 10 Flute Ensemble, Year 9 String Ensemble, Double Reed Ensemble, Brass Quintet, and Guitar Ensembles, rehearse for part of the year, usually leading towards a concert performance.
+Groups such as Guitar Ensemble, Junior and Senior Flute Ensembles, Brass Ensemble, Double Reed Ensemble, and Junior Chamber Orchestra rehearse for part of the year, usually leading towards a concert performance.

-Sixth Form students are encouraged to take responsibility for running musical ensembles, including a cappella groups Barbershop and A Cut Above, Jazz Band and chamber music; Indian Music Ensemble and Klezmer Ensemble have also featured.
-Students also organise the four items for their House (Orchestra, Junior Choir, Senior Choir, Chamber Ensemble) in our biennial House Music Competition, and co-ordinate the music for our ‘Pop, Jazz and All That’ evening.
+Sixth Form students are encouraged to take responsibility for running musical ensembles, including a cappella groups Barbershop and A Cut Above, Jazz Band and chamber ensembles; Indian Music Ensemble and Klezmer Ensemble have also featured.
+Students also organise the three items for their House (Orchestra, Choir, Chamber Ensemble) in our biennial House Music Competition, and co-ordinate the music for our ‘Pop, Jazz and All That’ evening.
 Our annual Instrumental and Vocal Performance Competition can see as many as 200 entries across the school.

 Concerto opportunities are offered to some of our most advanced Sixth Form performers and we have also performed student compositions.
-Our annual Music Tour gives Chamber Orchestra and Chamber Choir the opportunity to perform in prestigious venues in Europe, such as Chartres Cathedral, St Mark’s, Venice, and Brussels Cathedral.
+Our annual Music Tour gives Chamber Orchestra and Chamber Choir the opportunity to perform in prestigious venues in Europe, such as St Mark’s, Venice, Brussels Cathedral, and La Madeleine, Paris.
 We also participate in charity events in and out of school and Chamber Orchestra have participated in the Music for Youth festival, winning awards at national level and performing in Birmingham (Symphony Hall, Adrian Boult Hall) and London (Cecil Sharp House, Royal Festival Hall, Royal Albert Hall) in recent years.

 DESTINATIONS

-Since 2018, 23 of our A Level Music students (average over 5 per year) have proceeded to study music at leading universities (including Cambridge) or music conservatoires.
-Our A Level Music students go on to study a wide range of other subjects at degree level, ranging from Languages and Humanities to Mathematics, Biological Sciences, Chemistry and Medicine.
+Every year a number of our A Level Music students go on to study music at leading universities or music conservatoires.
+In 2025, three students went on to study Music at Cambridge, three students were offered Cambridge choral scholarships, one student was offered a scholarship to the Royal Academy of Music, and one student accepted a scholarship to the Guildhall School of Music and Drama.
+Our A Level Music students also go on to study a wide range of other subjects at degree level, ranging from Languages and Humanities to Mathematics, Biological Sciences, Chemistry and Medicine.